 Stephanie Limoncelli was elected as Chair of the Global Division of the Society for the Study of Social Problems (2015-2017).

-Nadia Kim: 2017: Selected by LMU Women’s Basketball team as their honorary coach in recognition of teaching excellence
+Nadia Kim was selected by LMU Women’s Basketball team as their honorary coach in recognition of teaching excellence (2017).

 Nadia Kim was the Selected Faculty Member, “LMYOU” Campaign to Promote Faculty Excellence, Loyola Marymount University (2015).

 Ravaris Moore was awarded the First Annual Robert Mare Symposium Graduate Student Lecture and Award for “Differential Effects of School Shootings on Schools” at the California Center for Population Research, UCLA, June 2018.

 Ravaris Moore was a Eunice Kennedy Shriver National Institute for Child Health and Human Development Research Trainee, CCPR at UCLA (2017-2018).